Cape Jourimain: Crossing service

 In 1827, the first winter crossing from Cape Traverse to Cape Jourimain took place.
 This route proved easier than the previous Wood Islands to Pictou route, and a deal was struck with Cape Traverse to have the permanent mail and passenger service run between the capes.

-Special boats with runners were designed for crossing sections of board ice and the journey become famous for its harrowing conditions.
+Special boats with runners were designed for crossing sections of board ice and the journey became famous for its harrowing conditions.
 In the 1880s, the iceboat service was relocated to Cape Tormentine and in 1917, the service was discontinued due to advances in the ice-breaking capabilities of ferries.

 In 1811, Eliphalet and Hannah Allen, two of the first settlers after British occupation, built their home on Jourimain Island.
 In 1827, they opened the Allen Hotel to serve the crew and passengers of the iceboats, and in later years, provided room-and-board to workers of the lobster cannery, which opened on Jourimain Island in the late 1800s.
 The cannery, which was located between what is now Gunning Point and the Confederation Bridge, was operated by the Portland Packing Company and was primarily staffed by young Acadian women.